benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-09-20-billionaires-spare-parts.md

 ---
 title: "Billionaires spare parts"
 date: '2024-09-20'
-eleventyComputed:
-  posse: |
-    I motion that these billionaires be dismantled for use as spare parts.
+posse: I motion that these billionaires be dismantled for use as spare parts.
 All in favour?
 images:
 ---